norberteder/gullap/README.md

 Everything after the front matter is processed as page content.

+> `.html` and `.htm` files having no valid front matter won't be parsed, just copied.

 ## Variables available for templating

 Within your templates there are information on site level as well for the current page available.